Genome instability

-The usual genome situation
+Usual genome situation

 Usually, all cells in an individual in a given species (plant or animal) show a constant number of chromosomes, which constitute what is known as the karyotype defining this species (see also List of number of chromosomes of various organisms), although some species present a very high karyotypic variability.
 In humans, mutations that would change an amino acid within the protein coding region of the genome occur at an average of only 0.35 per generation (less than one mutated protein per generation).

 Sometimes, in a species with a stable karyotype, random variations that modify the normal number of chromosomes may be observed.
-In other cases, there are structural alterations (chromosomal translocations, deletions ...) that modify the standard chromosomal complement.
+In other cases, there are structural alterations (e.g., chromosomal translocations, deletions) that modify the standard chromosomal complement.
 In these cases, it is indicated that the affected organism presents genome instability (also genetic instability, or even chromosomic instability).
 The process of genome instability often leads to a situation of aneuploidy, in which the cells present a chromosomic number that is either higher or lower than the normal complement for the species.